List of Radiohead live performances: The King of Limbs (2010–2012)

-A Moon Shaped Pool tour (2016–2018)
+A Moon Shaped Pool (2016–2018)

 On 14 March 2016, six days after releasing their ninth studio album, A Moon Shaped Pool, Radiohead announced a world tour, joined again by Deamer.
 The tour began on 20 May 2016 at the Heineken Music Hall, during which Radiohead debuted nine of eleven tracks from AMSP; "Glass Eyes" and "True Love Waits" were debuted at later shows.
 The tour saw the returns of "Creep" and "Let Down", which had not been played for seven and ten years respectively.
 The final show took place on 7 October at Austin City Limits, Yorke's 48th birthday, and ended with "Fake Plastic Trees".

 On 31 October, the band confirmed a 2017 tour by adding a list of European tour dates to their website.
 They began a second US tour in March 2017, culminating in a headline slot at the April 2017 Coachella festival in California marred by technical problems.
 A European tour followed in June and July with several festival shows, including Radiohead's third headline performance at Glastonbury Festival in the UK.
 In 2018, Radiohead toured North and South America from April to August, including four nights at Madison Square Garden in New York City, with Jonny Greenwood's project Junun as the support act.
 It was the 61st-highest-grossing tour of 2018, earning over US$28 million.

 The Moon Shaped Pool tour included a performance in Tel Aviv on 19 July 2017, disregarding the Boycott, Divestment and Sanctions campaign for an international cultural boycott of Israel.
 The decision was criticised by artists including musician Roger Waters and filmmaker Ken Loach, and a petition urging Radiohead to cancel it was signed by more than 50 prominent figures.
 Yorke responded in a statement: "Playing in a country isn't the same as endorsing the government.
 Music, art and academia is about crossing borders not building them, about open minds not closed ones, about shared humanity, dialogue and freedom of expression."